 Can my bot reengage guest-mode users later?
 You can't reach out to guest-mode users after they've ended the conversation (or after the conversation automatically ends, which is 24 hours after it begins).
 (More information from Facebook, here.)
 However, during the chat, your bot can gather contact information from the user so you can reach them on other channels later (use the Save User Phone Number and Save User Email plugins).

 Should I create different flows for guests vs. logged-in users?
 We recommend it!
 For example, lets's say you only have one flow, and it's personalized with attributes.
 Since your bot won't have access to a guest user's profile data, it won't be able to fill in values for the attributes.
 The result could be an incomplete or even confusing experience for that user.
-We'll be releasing an Entry Point for the Customer Chat plugin soon that will let you easily create these two different flows.
-Join our Facebook community or visit our changelog for updates.
+If you add your bot to your wbsite using the Customer Chat Entry Point described above, you can easily create two different flows for logged-in users and guest-mode users.

-The Customer Chat plugin gives you the opportunity to have meaningful interactions with every person who visits your website.
-Share information, answer questions, and move visitors who would otherwise be lost towards a conversion, whatever that looks like for your business.
+The Customer Chat Entry Point gives you the opportunity to have meaningful interactions with every person who visits your website.
+Share information, answer questions, recommend products, and move visitors who would otherwise be lost towards a conversion, whatever that looks like for your business.
 That’s why this plugin is ideal for so many diverse use cases, such as:

 - nonprofits that want to gain donors 💞